Toloka/docs-tolokers/en/common/referal-rules.md

 ## How are bonuses granted? {#section_vkb_tft_klb}

-Bonuses are granted for tasks completed by friends on the previous day.
+Bonuses are granted for projects completed by friends on the previous day.
 The money is credited to your account in Toloka.

 {% note tip %}